deprodas/Oscars-TrashCan/README.md

-# Code_Dump
+# Oscar's Trash Can
+This repository is named after one of my favorite characters from Sesame Street, Oscar the Grouch, who lives in a trash can.
+Occasionally I use this space to deposit random codes.

-In this repository, I upload all scrap codes from time to time.
-The datasets are retrieved from open source platforms and do not require any license or subscription.
+The datasets are retrieved from open-source platforms and do not require a license or subscription.
 The codes are arranged according to the name of the parent folder of the dataset, and both are connected to the main branch.